het-code-cafe/AI-tools-learning/README.md

 This is a repository used to generate plots and other learning materials for AI courses, including ML and Data Science.

-This repository contains a variety of diagrams (Mermaid & Napkin), plots (plots folder, all generated with the CCPlots module) and code examples (ray.so folder).
+This repository contains a variety of sources (docs folder), diagrams (Mermaid & Napkin), plots (plots folder, all generated with the CCPlots module) and code examples (ray.so folder).
 Most of these plots have also been created with some AI assistance!

+## AI Sources

+The 'docs' folder contains some great sources to learn more about AI.
+If you are here for the sources, please click [here](docs/AI_sources)!
+The rest of this file will discuss how the other contents were produced for developers.

 ## Contents